mkdgr/s-report/README.md

 Each recipe works with different periods.
 It's usually between 3-8 minutes but you can manually trigger each recipe if you don't want to wait.

 ###Notes
-Don't forget to delete the ‘Hello World’ post after the installation of WordPress.

 Posts can only be sent by [ifttt](http://ifttt.com/), you shouldn't manually post anything.